nicksettoon/the-forest/journal/the-man.md

     It would be that feeling of "...fuck."

     You know when you're just not doing anything at all with your meat bag of an energy sack?
 Those moments where life requires absolutely fucking nothing of you for a brief second and what do you do with it?
 You don't say "whew! that was fun!".
 You don't say "wow, i need a break".
-You don't say "what am I doing with my life."
+You don't say "what am I doing with my life?"
 Those are other moments which I am not speaking about here.
     I'm talking about that subset of moments where you just sigh and say "...fuck."

     That feeling is Rick Sanchez.